-This savory pie emerged from our experiments with Vadouvan paste, a wonderfully rich and elegant flavor base.
-We wanted a warm, comforting meal to complement the cold weather outside, and this was the prize winning pie.
-The recipe balances the subtle, hearty flavor of the toasted curry, with the earthy goodness of cauliflower and butternut squash.
-If you don’t ave Vadouvan paste, this versatile recipe can be easily adapted to feature other flavor combinations like Kashmiri Curry, Besar or even Pumpkin Pie Spice!
+This savory vegetable pie emerged from our experiments with Vadouvan paste, a wonderfully rich and elegant flavor base.
+We wanted a warm, comforting meal for the cold weather outside, and this was the prize winning pie.
+The recipe balances the subtle, hearty flavor of the toasted curry with the earthy goodness of cauliflower and butternut squash.
+If you don’t have Vadouvan paste, then this versatile recipe can easily feature other flavor combinations.
+Try it with Kashmiri Curry, Besar or even Pumpkin Pie Spice!

 - 1 medium onion, diced

 - 1/4 cup Vadouvan Paste

 - 1 cup cauliflower florets, cut into 1" pieces

 - 2 cups cooked butternut squash, cut into 1" pieces

 - 1/2 cup frozen corn

 - Double crust for a 9" pie